eclipse-archived/ceylon-lang.org/documentation/1.3/reference/interoperability/ee-mode.md

 ## `public ` nullary constructor

-Normally the Ceylon compiler will generate a nullary constructor because Ceylon classes are implcitly `java.io.Serializable`, and so must have a non-private nullary constructor.
+Normally the Ceylon compiler will generate a nullary constructor because [Ceylon classes are implicitly `java.io.Serializable`](../java-from-ceylon/#java.io.Serializable], and so must have a non-`private` nullary constructor.

 In EE mode, this constructor is made `public`.